ScreepsQuorum/screeps-quorum/README.md

 This project does everything but code itself- that part comes from community pull requests.

+The [developer wiki](https://github.com/ScreepsQuorum/screeps-quorum/wiki) should be the first stop before diving into the code.
+Like the project itself this is completely community run, and documentaiton contributions are always appreciated.

 Not sure where to get started?
 The github project has a [list of needed features](https://github.com/ScreepsQuorum/screeps-quorum/issues) specifically to give people a jumping off point for getting into the project.

 Please take a moment to read the [contributors guide](https://github.com/ScreepsQuorum/screeps-quorum/blob/master/CONTRIBUTING.md) to get an understanding of how the project works and how contributions will be looked at by the community.